AP source: MLB to cut amateur draft from 40 rounds to 5

+“Particularly given the negligible economic impact to what’s already a cheap acquisition cost, this approach is is grossly shortsighted,” said agent Jeff Berry, co-head of CAA Baseball.
+“To drastically reduce opportunity and talent and talent pools, it stunts growth and diversity at all levels and is really a self-inflicted sabotage of the long-term health and popularity of the game.”

+The start date of the draft will remain June 10 and the deadline to sign likely will be pushed back from July 10 to Aug.
+1, the person said.
+The draft will be cut from three days to two.

-As part of the agreement with the union, players passed over in the draft are limited to signing bonuses of $20,000 or less.
+As part of the agreement with the union, slot values to determine signing bonus pools will remain at 2019 levels and players passed over in the draft are limited to signing bonuses of $20,000 or less.
 That might cause more high school players elect to go to college.
-And because of the NCAA’s limit of 11.7 baseball scholarships, the change may cause more prospects to attend junior college.
+And because of the NCAA’s limit of 11.7 baseball scholarships, the change may lead to more prospects attending junior college.

+“You can’t afford to live when you sign for $20,000 in the minor leagues,” agent Scott Boras said.
+“They also may develop in college to be first rounders, which is the category we’re looking for.
+So so it gives you more opportunity to have more first rounders.”

+Berry said the decision was part of “furtherance down that slippery slope of diminishing the value and the importance of players” and linked it to other moves players decry and to the Houston Astros’ cheating scandal.

 San Francisco signed right-hander John McDonald, selected 326th on the 11th round, for $797,500, and Arizona gave left-hander Avery Short, picked 362nd on the 12th round, $922,500.